arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 Func<int, int, int> (a, b) => a;
 {% endhighlight %}

-The function to get the second value would be:
+Simingly, the function to get the second value would be:

 {% highlight csharp%}
 Func<int, int, int> (a, b) => b;